 The limitations and exclusions applicable to your prescription drug benefit, including categories of drugs for which no benefits are provided, are part of this plan's overall benefit design, and can only be changed at the sole discretion of the Group.
 The plan's rules about substitution of generic drugs are described above in question 1.
+See Prior authorization for more information about prior authorization.

 You can appeal any decision you disagree with.
-See the Complaints And Appeals section in this booklet or call our customer service department at the telephone numbers listed on the back cover of this booklet for information on how to submit an appeal.
+See Complaints And Appeals in this booklet or call our customer service department at the telephone numbers listed on the back cover of this booklet for information on how to submit an appeal.